TimMo-dev/P7/kubernetes-cluster/readme.md

 ## For creating a cluster, use the following commands (assuming k3d is already installed):

 Only run once.
-Creating the cluster and bulding the image
+Creating the cluster and building the image
 ```sh
 k3d cluster create compileCluster --api-port 6550 --port "8080:80@loadbalancer"
 docker build -t python-interpreter .